workdojos/Dojos-Fresh-Hugo-Theme/content/features/db.md

 <br>

 {{% title3 "Developer friendly" %}}
 Easily create custom plugins with our boilerplate or use third party ones.
-Because Baserow is built with modern and proven frameworks it feels like a breeze for developers..
+Because Baserow is built with modern and proven frameworks it feels like a breeze for developers.

+Sign up for our service during the holidays and save 25% with the link below!
+That's just $18.75 per month.
+Cancel anytime.

+ <a href="https://blog.workmates.live/workmates-holiday-season-discount">25% holiday discount</a>

+ <a href="https://workdojos.com/features/passwords">Next feature</a>